athalhammer/erdi8-py/README.md

 __How does this relate to binary-to-text encodings such as base32 and base64?__

 _erdi8 can be used for a binary-to-text encoding and the basic functions to implement this are provided with `encode_int` and `decode_int`.
 However, the primary purpose is to provide a short counting scheme for identifiers._

+__What could be a drawback of using erdi8?__

+_It depends how you use it.
+If you use it to re-encode integer representations of other byte-array-like objects (secret numbers, hash digests, UUIDs, xids) it is likely that the length of the strings produced by erdi8 will vary.
+This variance may be predictable (like with `xid`s) but most likely will be completely random (like secrets, hash digests, etc).
+A minimum and maximum length can be calculated given the number of bytes and the chosen erdi8 options (`safe=True` vs `safe=False`).
+At the moment we don't support padding in such cases but it could be implemented as an extension if the use case requires it._